nemogb-dev/nemogb-r/README.md

 ### Installation Instructions

-To install `NemoGB`, make sure to install `devtools` first.
+To install `nemogb`, make sure to install `devtools` first.
 The `pkgdown` website for this version is at [nemogb-dev.github.io/nemogb-r/](https://nemogb-dev.github.io/nemogb-r/).

 ``` r
 # install.packages("devtools")